lorensen/VTKExamples/src/VTKBookLaTex/ReadMe.md

  1. Create a script to copy and rename the VTKExamples test files into the Figures dub directory.
 See `src/VTKLaTex/Figures/ReadMe.md` for a list of files chapter by chapter.
 This script wil need to be callable from `Admin/ScrapeRepo` in the section **# Copy VTKBookLaTex files**.

  2. Better versions of the files in `Figures/Scraped` will be needed for publication quality.
-When a new version is made it should go into `Figures` and the correspond one in `Fugures/Scraped` removed.
+When a new version is made it should go into `Figures` and the correspond one in `Fiugures/Scraped` removed.

- 3. Bibliographic links - need to work out hou to get the BibTexKey instead of a number displayed in the text. e.g. instead of `[1]` we need `[Nielson90]`.

- 4. Figures will need adjustment.
+ 3. Figures will need adjustment.

- 5. Figures in `Figures` will need to be reviewed and better versions provided.
+ 4. Figures in `Figures` will need to be reviewed and better versions provided.

- 6. Improve layout.
+ 5. Improve layout.